Note: This indexer - search-form combination,

 indexes.

-containing all plain-text-, HTML- and PDF files on my site.
-Pdftotext is used
+generate a list containing all plain-text-, HTML- and PDF files on my site.

-to generate text versions of PDF files.
-There is a file with the extension
+Pdftotext is used to generate text versions of PDF files.
+There is a file

 The file-list file has following format;